This article covers the 13 Best Party Board Games For Adults in 2021. Looking for a casual fun night with friends? Don’t look any further.

-On a turn, spymaster gives one word (+ a number to how many codenames the hint refers) hints to his team, trying to hint at as many codenames with it.
+On his turn, the spymaster gives one word (+ a number to how many codenames the hint refers to) hints to his team, trying to hint at as many codenames with it.
 The team can then debate the meaning of the hint.
 Of, course the rival team should take note of that – those are the agents they must avoid.

 After they decide, they must point out at least one codename (and can stop guessing after that at anytime).